6 Tips on How to Prevent a Ransomware Attack

 - Crypto Ransomware: Crypto ransomware encrypts important files on the victim’s computer, blocking access until a ransom is paid.
 The attacker provides a decryption key or instructions for payment, often involving cryptocurrencies like Bitcoin.

 Ransomware infections often lead to paying a ransom to retrieve encrypted files.
 The key to avoiding such attacks lies in prevention.
-Here are six valuable tips to help you prevent a ransomware attack.
+Here are six valuable tips to help you in ransomware prevention.

 - Exercise caution with email attachments from unfamiliar sources: Refrain from opening attachments or clicking suspicious email links.
 If you have doubts about the legitimacy of a message, consider contacting the sender directly to verify its authenticity.
 Don’t hesitate to delete suspicious emails that appear to be phishing attempts.
 If you’re unsure, seek guidance from your IT department.